RobertTalbert/discretecs/MTH325-Winter2026/assignments/MTH 325 Application Analysis Exam 2 solutions.md

 Since G is finite with $n$ vertices, after at most $n$ steps this backward path must revisit a vertex.
 That is, there exist indices i < j such that $v_i = v_j$.
 But then  $v_j \rightarrow v_{j-1} \rightarrow \cdots \rightarrow v_i$ forms a directed cycle in G.

-This contradicts the assumption that G is a DAG (which has no directed cycles).
-Therefore, our assumption was wrong, and every DAG must have at least one source.
+This contradicts G being a DAG (which has no directed cycles).
+Therefore, our assumption that there was no source was wrong, so every DAG must have at least one source.

 Similar reasoning will prove that $G$ must also have a sink.